 Now you might object that just because I don’t like how the company is structured in terms of control or fairness, that doesn’t mean it’s not a good investment.
 Except the only profitable business is StarLink in this whole pile of stuff.
 They would need to 20x their customer base to get to a decent level of profitability overall.
 80 billion on 2T valuation wouldn’t be terrible.
 I’m skeptical they can find 19x more customers able and willing to pay more than $80 a month.
 Most high-income areas have good land based internet already.
 India has much cheaper mobile internet already.
 I could see getting 10 million customers in India, 20 million in South America and another 10 million from around the world.
 Getting to 200 million seems tough.
 At that point competitors may have emerged anyhow.
 Still it’s not like there aren’t billions of internet users, so you never know.

 Investing in SpaceX looks less like a typical public company investment and more like signing up for Elon’s private Starlink + Starship + X/XAI business at a really steep price.
 I actually think Starship will end up succeeding and that Starlink will grow.
 But how much?
 And it’s weighed down with the X/XAI stuff and other debt.
+Aside from looking like a poor investment, the governance structure is just insulting to the public.
+There’s no safeguard, no way to change leadership no matter what happens, no accountability of any kind except selling shares.

 It’s kind of pointless to go on about this like we have a choice though.
 The IPO will have the indexes adding SpaceX rapidly and anyone with retirement accounts or pensions will end up owning a piece.
 At currently estimated valuations SpaceX + Anthropic + OpenAI will total about 6% of an SP500 based index fund.
 The normal one-year waiting period doesn’t apply.
-Space-X will join the NASDAQ in 15 days!
+SpaceX will join the NASDAQ in 15 days!